 Summary: RCA annotation from The Saccharomyces cerevisiae zinc proteome study.
 HST2 is confirmed as a zinc-binding protein.

 Reason: PMID:30358795 provides experimental evidence that HST2 is a zinc-binding protein in the yeast zinc proteome.
 RCA (reviewed computational analysis) is appropriate for this annotation based on inclusion in a systematic proteomic study of zinc-binding proteins.
-HST2's zinc cofactor binding is well-characterized through structural biology.
+HST2's zinc cofactor binding is well-characterized through structural biology, but zinc binding is a cofactor requirement rather than the core function.

 Supporting Evidence: